WoodenMaiden/agrold_dev_deploy/README.md

 * **api.\<basedomain\>**: Relfinder Reformed's api (might be changed)
 * **viz.\<basedomain\>**: Kubeview to view the kubernetes cluster

-By default the _127.0.0.1.sslip.io_ base domain is used.
+By default, the _127.0.0.1.sslip.io_ base domain is used.
 The DNS service [sslip.io](https://sslip.io) returns the ip adress you prepend to it, its useful to avoid having to configure a local dns server for development.

 # Undeploy